US Pacific Northwest Transit Systems

 Track-City operates a BRT system that has some features of Light Rail.

-This Seattle suburb operates a short tourist trolley thru town.
+This Seattle suburb operates a short tourist trolley throgh town.
+(System shut down)

 The City of Roses operates a five-line light rail system, plus a 3 line modern streetcar system.
 Don’t forget to ride the OHSU aerial tram and the Willamette Shore Trolley

 The Cherry City doesn’t have a rail-based transit system, but it is my current hometown.
-Salem did have streetcars from 1889-1927
+Salem did have streetcars from 1889 to 1927

 The Emerald City is a powerhouse of public transit in the Pacific Northwest.
 The Light Rail system runs in a subway thru the center city and is growing rapidly.
 There are 2 modern streetcar lines and a commuter rail system.
 Lastly, due to its hills, it still maintains a rather larger trolley bus network.

-Yakima has a heritage trolley the runs on weekends on original Yakima trolley and trolley freight tracks in the middle of public streets!
+Yakima has a heritage trolley that runs on weekends on original Yakima trolley and trolley freight tracks in the middle of public streets!